wbamberg/idl-reference/docs/nsIHandlerService.md

 in the datastore.
 If the datastore is corrupt (or some other error
 is caught in the implementation), false will be returned.

-@param aHandlerInfo  a handler info object

-@returns whether or not a record exists

 #### Parameters ####